Treating Symptoms of Alcohol Addiction with Alcohol Detox

 Although alcohol is a highly addictive and deadly substance, with treatment and support, many users can go on to make a full recovery.
 Since liver damage can be severe and irreversible in some tragic cases, people experiencing symptoms of alcohol addiction must get the help they need.
 With an ongoing maintenance plan and scheduled therapy sessions, people can go on to live a life free from alcoholism and its dangerous and painful health consequences.

 If you or someone you know is struggling with symptoms of alcohol addiction, you are not alone.
 Unfortunately, you might find it hard to stop or become ill when going through unsupervised withdrawal.
-Zinnia Healing can help.
+Zinnia Health can help.
 We offer multiple programs for alcoholism and alcohol abuse.
 Reach out to a team member to discuss your concerns at (855) 430-9439.